Skip to content

 The rating is then converted to a smoothing constant that varies depending on the numerical values.

+As it nears the value of 1, the moving average tracks the prices more closely.
 When the smoothing constant is zero, the moving average value doesn’t change and is carried over unchanged from previous bar — in other words, the outlier spikes are simply ignored.

 Trading the AMA